How to Restore and Maintain Oak Kitchen Worktops

 Accidental spills are inevitable in a kitchen environment.
 To prevent stains and potential damage, it’s crucial to wipe up spills promptly.
 Use a clean cloth or paper towel to blot the spill gently, avoiding excessive rubbing that can spread the liquid.
 If needed, you can lightly clean the affected area with a damp cloth and a mild cleaner.
 Swift action helps minimise the chances of the spill penetrating the wood and causing long-term issues.

-Protecting from heat and moisture
+Protecting Wooden Worktops from Heat and Moisture

 To prevent damage from hot pots, pans, or wet items, it is advisable to use heat-resistant mats or trivets and coasters on the worktop surface.
 We invested in some cork mats to place hot pots and pans.
 These protective measures create a barrier between the hot or moist items and the wood, preventing potential damage, discolouration, or warping.